 Mr. Lopera serves on serves on several boards including Vice-Chair of the Dimock Center Board, Co-Chair of The Boston Foundation’s Latino Legacy Fund, The State of Massachusetts COVID-19 advisory groups for health equity and vaccine communications, and The State's Latino Advisory Commission, Eastern Bank’s Board of Corporators, Greater Boston Chamber of Commerce Economic Opportunity Board and ConsejoSano’s Advisory Board.
 He earned a B.S. from the School of Management at Boston College.
 Read more about his story.

 edHEALTH's complimentary Thought Leadership series is available to all edHEALTH members, business partners, and non-member schools.
-Space is limited.
-Please RSVP.

 Monday, June 7 - Sunday, July 4, 2021

-Get ready to step it up – edHEALTH’s 4th Annual “Walk This Way to a Healthier You” challenge returns on Monday, June 7.
+Get ready to step it up – edHEALTH’s 4th Annual “Walk This Way to a Healthier You” challenge began on Monday, June 7.
 You and your faculty and staff won’t want to miss out – this year’s event includes awesome prizes and more opportunities to win.
 Member schools will again compete for the coveted edHEALTH Walking Challenge Trophy and ice cream celebration.
 And, you and your employees will want to get in on this year’s social media challenge for the opportunity to win a weekly “master” prize.

 For every week of the walking challenge, three winners from each school will be part of the “Walk This Way” gift card raffle.
 Participant eligibility for corresponding prizes: